Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: introduction

 \section{introduction}

 Initial automated surveillance systems were based on video sensors, which are quite popular even today.
 However, exclusively relying on video data can lead to unavoidable errors in monitoring.
 For example, the video analysis algorithms fail to work in the presence of adverse weather conditions, abrupt illumination changes, shadows, reflections, or when there is an obstacle on the line of sight ~\cite{crocco2016audio}.
 Moreover, a slight movement in the camera may cause background models to fail~\cite{stauffer1999adaptive}.
 Audio sensors are less sensitive to these errors.
-They provide a complementary aspect of the environment and facilitate a better scene understanding when used along with a video camera ~\cite{clavel2005events,cristani2007audio,smeaton2005towards}.
+They provide a complementary aspect of the environment and facilitate a better scene understanding when used along with a video camera ~\cite{cristani2007audio,smeaton2005towards}.
 While there have been a large number of works on detecting suspicious activities (e.g., vehicle crashes, shouting, and gunshot detection) using audio analysis~\cite{crocco2016audio,foggia2015reliable,conte2012ensemble}, detecting anomalies is still a challenging task due to inherent concept drift.
 The phenomenon of concept drift refers to the change in the data distribution over time in dynamically changing and non-stationary environments~\cite{widmer1996learning}.
-A typical example of the concept drift is a change in noise level observed from day to night in an office.
+A typical example of concept drift is a change in noise level observed from day to night in an office.
 A noisy environment in the office appears normal during the working hours, whereas it becomes abnormal if observed in non-working hours.
-To accommodate the concept drift, the model needs to be updated online, also referred as adaptive learning.
-Research related to learning with concept drift has been increasingly growing, and many drift-aware adaptive learning algorithms have been developed.
+To accommodate concept drift, the model needs to be updated online, which is also referred to as adaptive learning.
+Research related to learning with concept drift has been increasingly growing. \textcolor{black}{Many drift-aware adaptive learning algorithms have been developed based on ARIMA ~\cite{bianco2001outlier}, sliding thresholds~\cite{widmer1996learning}, change point detection~\cite{basseville1993detection}, and exponential smoothing~\cite{szmit2012usage}.
+Recently, Hierarchical Temporal Memory~\cite{ahmad2017unsupervised} based model has emerged as a promising solution for learning under concept drift.
+These approaches have been mainly explored for non-multimedia data such as text~\cite{ahmad2017unsupervised,costa2014concept}, power consumption data in smart cities~\cite{fenza2019drift,wang2020real}, web data~\cite{ma2018robust,lu2020data}, network data~\cite{ahmad2017unsupervised}, and financial data~\cite{ahmad2016real}}.
 In spite of the popularity of this research topic, there is a lack of focus on concept drift handling for audio-visual data.
+There have been a few attempts to adapt GMM (Gaussian Mixture Model) for anomaly detection in audio \textcolor{black}~\cite{cristani2004line,cristani2007audio}.
+However, the learning and forgetting strategy in an adaptive GMM (AGMM) approach reacts poorly to concept drift, which inherits a context of a longer time-span.
+Moreover, such a modeling requires crucial prior knowledge about the number of clusters, their size, and their density.
+In addition, there is a need to calculate the inverse covariance matrix for Gaussians, which may even not exist in the case of multivariate data.